milind-daftari/Application_Security_Class_Projects/AppSec-Project-1/HW1_Instructions.md

 and `genanim.py` programs, which are Python scripts that create gift card files of different types.

-###

-This assignment was provided as part of the Application Security Class taught by Professor Brendan Dolan-Gavitt at New York University

-###

 Finally, fix the bugs that are triggered by your test cases, and verify that the program no longer crashes / hangs on your test cases.
 To make sure that these bugs don't come up again as the code evolves, have